tarjes/badegjestene_landing_page/README.md

 ## Adding/Changing Carousel Images

 1. Place new images in the `images/` folder.
+They should be 1200x900 and compressed in some way so they load quickly.
 2. Update the carousel image list in `index.html` (JavaScript section).

 ## Local Development